shankerkarra/student-workbook/src/reflections/wk6/day1.md

 ## What is Component based architecture?

-Componnt based architecture allows building apps from self-contained reusable components.
+Component based architecture allows building apps from self-contained reusable components.
 The component are not depending on the other components.

 ## What are some benefits of Component based architecture?